zcochran4275/Outages/README.md

 | Southwest          |             1.89667 |               1.26667   |             4.42787  |   0.0333333 |         37.9167 |         192.882  |                         5.48704 |
 | West               |             8.74683 |             102.577     |            14.2946   |   3.58095   |         33.8019 |          48.8062 |                         6.06111 |
 | West North Central |             1.01667 |             nan         |             0.391667 |   1.13667   |          7.325  |          40.7083 |                       nan       |

+This table shows the average outage duration for each outage cause and climate region.
+This is significant because it can help identify regions that are more prone to have worse outages for specific causes.
+For example, the East North Central region has a significantly higher outage duration for equipment failure than other regionds.
+Also, The southwest region also seems to have a higher outage duration for severe weather.
+Given this information these regions can develop specific plans for how to address these areas and find what may be causing the difference.